-(not offered in 2017) Higher postgraduate course, second semester.
+(not offered in 2016) Higher postgraduate course, second semester.
 There will be weekly seminars or workshops and approximately 10 days of fieldwork, which are spread over the period of the course.
-30 NOF credits at HEOSF level 9

 Convener: Ms M von Broembsen

 Course entry requirements: An LLB or Honours degree in selected Social Science disciplines.
 The Faculty reserves the right to limit classes to 15 students.